flexcyon/docs-en/docs/index.md

 icon: material/home
 ---

+This hosts the English documentation for the [flexcyon theme](https://github.com/bladeacer/flexcyon).
-Welcome to the documentation.
-This is very much a WIP.
-The URL is different here as I wish to separate the code from the documentation.
+> The URL is different here as I wish to separate the code from the documentation.

 ## Quick Links
 Here are some links you may be looking for.